mgmg52/Marco-s-Portfolio-/👠 Wear the Data: A BI Analysis of Zara's Product Portfolio.md

 The results show that Men's shoes, jackets, and t-shirts are very promoted but report a low lift, resulting in discounting that deliver no incremental value, as almost half of these three items on these clothing types are on promotion but they all report a negative lift rate.
 On the opposite, promotions on Women's sweaters deliver strong incremental sales as well as Men's sweaters which shows a both a positive promotional penetration and lift rate despite cannote be listed as over-promoted due to a moderate penetration rate (0.143).
 Finally, despite cannot be defined as over-promoted due to a promotional penetration slight under 0.40, Men's jeans still show a negative relationship bewteen items on promotion and the value they deliver.
-Coupled with the previous KPI, this one confirms that Zara's endless and massive discount culture is driving ambigous results on sales volume, with the notable expection of Women's sweaters.
-Furthermore, men's sweater slice is worth keeping under observation, testing if incrementally increase promotions lead to lift rate to scale further.
+Coupled with the previous KPI, this one confirms that Zara's endless and massive discount culture is driving ambigous results on sales volume, indicating a waste of promotional budget on men's shoes, jackets, and t shirts.
+Within this landscape, the notable expection is represented by Women's sweaters.
+Finally, men's sweater slice is worth keeping under observation, testing if incrementally increase promotions lead to lift rate to scale further.

 ### 3B.
 Product Performance Quartiles

-- Business question: Which specific products should Zara discontinue, promote more, or expand?
+- Business question: Where is Zara revenue concentration?
 - Why is this KPI relevant ?: This KPI aims to divide the product portfolio of Zara in 4 performance quartiles based on the revenue of each items (sales volume * price), blending volume, margin, and relative performace in a single view.
 In this sense, it gives answers to questions revolving around top vs. bottom performers, revenue insights, and gender comparisons.
 Coupled with the two previous KPIs, it paves the way for actionable steps that might include boosting or levelling off promotions, rolling out new selling tactics for certains products or considering discountinuing very lowest performers.

 ```sql